catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

   We intend to automate these in the future.

-Resources on the Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools used to interact with the Catalyst Cloud.
+Resources on the Catalyst Cloud can be created, deleted, assigned, resized, copied, and edited at your convenience using one of the many tools available to interact with the Catalyst Cloud.
 Performing these administrative actions do not cost anything.